TaikaNagano/taikanagano.github.io/_pages/about.md

 Alongside my research, I teach English to Japanese teenagers.
 I am currently a part-time lecturer at Setsunan University, where I teach several courses for first-year students.

-In my spare time, I enjoy playing classic Pokémon games, going on drives with friends, and shopping.
+In my spare time, I enjoy playing classic Pokémon games, going on drives with friends, and shopping (but only when I’m not broke).

 News
 ======